G. Brian Jackson

 • MDHA v.
 Nashville Downtown Platinum LLC, Davidson County (TN) Circuit Court (2016).
 Lead trial counsel on behalf of city agency in eminent domain case about the value of downtown property acquired for convention center project.
 Jury unanimously rejected landowner’s claim for $4 million and awarded far less than the city had offered.

 • Science counsel in MDL and Other Coordinated Proceedings.
 Brian has served as national science counsel in coordinated proceedings, including several Multi-District Litigations.
 He has extensive experience in Daubert challenges, and in the retention, development, and presentation of defense expert witnesses.
 He has deposed or cross-examined dozens of experts from virtually every major medical specialty, as well as non-medical experts.
-He has had substantial roles in the following proceedings:
+He has had substantial roles in the scientific/medical defense of the following proceedings:

 • In re: Tylenol (Acetaminophen) Marketing, Sales Practices and Product Liability Litigation (E.D.
 Pa.).